photo copyright 2015 by Sir Roberto

 For six years he wrote the “Bond+Aid” safety column for Bound & Gagged magazine, and in 1996 he guest-edited issue #14 of International Leatherman magazine, devoted entirely to real-world gay Masters and slaves.
 In 2002 his epic Master/slave novel, Carried Away: An S/M Romance was published by Daedalus.
 It is now out of print, but a second edition is in the works, along with authorized ebook versions, and will be announced on this site when available.

 Over the years, david’s BDSM fiction and nonfiction have appeared in Drummer, DungeonMaster, International Leatherman, Mach, Power Play, and other periodicals as well as the anthologies Leatherfolk edited by Mark Thompson (Alyson), SM Classics edited by Susan Wright (Masquerade), Horsemen: Leathersex Short Fiction edited by Joseph W. Bean (Leyland), Men on the Edge edited by Christopher Pierce (StarBooks), and the “novelology” The Academy: Tales of the Marketplace by Laura Antoniou (Mystic Rose).
 Some of his writing is available online at his website, as is a biographical essay that covers his earlier career in more detail than here.

-david has presented at numerous leather and s/m events, including the Master/slave Conference in Atlanta in 1999 and several times at the Master/slave Conference in DC.
+david has presented at numerous leather and SM events, including the groundbreaking International MAsT Weekend in Atlanta in 1999, several times at the Leather Leadership Conference, and most years at the Master/slave Conference in or near Washington, DC.
 In 2006 he was the keynote speaker at the South Plains Leatherfest in Dallas.